 That’s just my story though.

-I also asked some experienced mamas how they felt 24-48 hours before labor, check out their responses below!
+I also asked some mamas what signs labor is 24-48 hours away they experienced, check out their responses below!

 8 Moms Tell ALL – Their Symptoms Hours Before Labor